-Pediatric Member/Pediatric Benefits
+Pediatric Member/Pediatric (Kids) Benefits

-A pediatric member is a member who is under age 19.
-The pediatric benefits are the benefits that are available to a pediatric member.
+A Pediatric Member is a member who is under age 19.
+The Pediatric (Kids) Benefits are the benefits that are available to a Pediatric Member.
 After your child turns 19, they will keep the kids benefits until your next renewal, when they will move to the adult benefits.